 How Can Bovine Colostrum Help Reduce the Side Effects of Drinking Contaminated Water?

-Bovine colostrum may prove to be an ideal choice for individuals to avoid the GI and stomach issues commonly associated with consuming contaminated water.
-It has been shown to help people fight off a variety of harmful pathogens, including bacteria, protozoa, and viruses.
-Bovine colostrum also provides unparalleled antimicrobial and antiviral activity due in large part to its immune factors, which help stimulate and augment the immune system.
+Bovine colostrum may prove to be an ideal choice to help individuals avoid the GI and stomach issues commonly associated with consuming contaminated water.
+It has been shown to provide immune support to help people fight off bacteria, protozoa, and other harmful microbes.
+Bovine colostrum exhibits antimicrobial and antiviral activity due in large part to its immune factors, which help stimulate and support the immune system.

-Moreover, bovine colostrum is rich in immune and growth factors that have been found to help reduce activity against poisons created by C. difficile, bacteria that cause colon inflammation.
-It includes high concentrations of immunoglobulin (IgG), which helps the body combat liver disease.
-Bovine colostrum may even help minimize low-grade inflammation due to endotoxins derived from the pathogenic gut flora when they are overgrown from antibiotics.
+Moreover, bovine colostrum is rich in immune factors that have been found to help reduce activity against poisons created by C. difficile, a bacteria that cause colon inflammation.
+Colostrum contains high concentrations of immunoglobulin G (IgG), which is known to help support the natural immune response.
+Bovine colostrum may potentially help support a healthy immune response by offsetting endotoxins derived from the pathogenic gut flora when they are overgrown due to antibiotic use.